Quad-monitor floor stand

 https://amzn.to/2FsrysV

-By itself, it’s quite a solid bit of kit, all-metal construction, and good value for money.
+It’s a solid kit with all-metal construction and good value for money.

 Cheap Quad Monitor Mount from Amazon

-I found a suitably-long metal pole with some associated clamping hardware, in a pile of junk in my loft.
+I found a suitably long metal pole with some associated clamping hardware in a pile of junk in my loft.
 This was the major part of an under-desk PC mount, which looked about right for my purpose.
-I have a few of these, which I squirreled away after my local hackspace junked them.
+I have a few of these, which I squirrelled away after my local hackerspace junked them.
 That’s how useless they were.

 Old PC Hanger

-I simply dismantled it and discarded the screw-thread part.
+I dismantled it and discarded the screw-thread part.

-Next, a simple modification to the PC hanger clamp to get rid of the lump of metal in the way.
+Next, we’ll make a simple modification to the PC hanger clamp to remove the lump of metal in the way.

 A little gentle modification